-Use this book to help you set up your computer and learn about it, or to find solutions to problems with your equipment.
+Use this book to help you set up and learn about your computer, and to find solutions to problems.

 In the Guide menu

 The Guide menu (marked with the 2 icon) is your main source of information about the Macintosh.
 To learn how to get different kinds of help from the Guide menu, see Chapter 2 in this book.